Cepher-Bible/Kjv-Style-Covenant-Just/New-Testament/REVELATION.md

 \v 2 Be watchful, and strengthen the things which remain, that are ready to die: for I have not found thy works perfect before God.

-\v 3 Remember therefore how thou hast received and heard, and hold fast, and repent.
+\v 3 Remember therefore how thou hast received and heard, and hold fast, and turn.
 If therefore thou shalt not watch, I will come on thee as a thief, and thou shalt not know what hour I will come upon thee.

 \v 4 Thou hast a few names even in Sardis which have not defiled their garments; and they shall walk with me in white: for they are worthy.